Students of teacher Jill Crisan learn about the six snakes that take residence in her classroom

 When you walk into science teacher Jill Crisan’s classroom at Bellefonte Area Middle School, there are more than just a bunch of students in class.
 There are also snakes and rats!

-Since the beginning of the year, seventh- and eighth-grade students who participate in an Animal Club at the school have been taking care of the replies that were donated to Crisan.
+Since the beginning of the year, seventh- and eighth-grade students who participate in an Animal Club at the school have been taking care of the reptiles that were donated to Crisan.
 Those students, who aren’t a big fan of the snakes, instead help take care of – and learn more about – the two rats that were also donated to her class.
 If classwork is completed, then students in Crisan’s other science classes are given what’s called “animal time” on Fridays to interact with the snakes.

 “They learn about proper handling and what to be aware of when handling them,” Crisan said.